 Fresno Amputation Lawyer

-I’m Ed Smith, a Fresno Amputation Lawyer.
 Getting hurt in an accident is bad.
 Suffering a permanent injury like a lost limb is even worse.
 In the blink of an eye, your life is changed forever.
-Losing a hand, an arm, a foot, a leg, etc. will require a drastic change in your life and may result in your being unable to pursue certain life goals or return to your job.
+Losing a hand, an arm, a foot, a leg, etc., will require a drastic change in your life and may result in your inability to pursue certain life goals or return to your job.
 My heart goes out to you if you or your loved one has suffered a limb loss injury.

 Recently, we learned of a tragic accident involving a North Bay teenager who was hit by a vehicle on I-80.
 The collision was so severe that the teen had to undergo eleven surgeries in two weeks, including an amputation of her leg.